nestybox/sysbox-ee/README.md

 ## Integration with Container Managers

-Sysbox is designed to work with Docker / Containerd.
+Sysbox is designed to work with Docker.

 We don't yet support other container managers (e.g., cri-o, etc).